misja/python-boilerpipe/README.md

 Be sure to have set `JAVA_HOME` properly since `jpype` depends on this setting.

-The constructor takes a keyword argment `extractor`, being one of the available boilerpipe extractor types:
+The constructor takes a keyword argument `extractor`, being one of the available boilerpipe extractor types:

  - DefaultExtractor
  - ArticleExtractor